 Women's and Gender Studies Symposium: The annual event is organized by the Women's and Genders Studies Program.
 Literature professors Dr. Mary Magoulick and Dr. Katie Simon serve on the Women's Studies Board.
 Three literature students presented at the 2017 symposium: Sophia DiCarlo, "'Are You My Mother?
 Assumptions of Femininity and Motherhood in Hudes's Water by the Spoonful" and "Transcendent Familial Roles in Hamlet and A Thousand Splendid Suns"; Matthew Dombrowski, "Motherhood, Misconceptions, and Myth: In the Blood as Welfare Queen Allegory" and "Fetishized Identitites: Orientalism, Authority and Escapism in Jasmine and Hope and Other Dangerous Pursuits"; and Emmie Meadows, "Prostitution: The Road to Empowerment."
 Four literature students presented at the 2016 symposium: Sarah Beth Gilbert, "Carson McCullers' Abject Representation: Private Williams in Reflections in a Golden Eye"; Mikaela LaFave, "'Say Something Sensible': Pride, Discourse, and Gender in Pride and Prejudice"; Sarah Rogers," Escape into Gender: Male vs Female Characteristics in Troilus and Cressida"; and Samantha Strickland, "Who Is Nora Helmer."
 2017 Call for Papers.

-Keep up with undergraduate Literature programming and events by following us on Facebook: https://www.facebook.com/gcsuenglishliterature.
-Our Facebook page is maintained by literature majors Sophia DiCarlo and Olivia Martin, the program's social media interns.
+Keep up with undergraduate Literature programming and events by following us on Facebook, Instagram, and Twitter.
+Our pages are maintained by literature majors Sophia DiCarlo and Olivia Martin, the program's social media interns.

 WGUR 95.3 FM The Noise